-Making a move to a Retirement Community can be difficult and time consuming, but very rewarding!
-Find a retirement community that is committed to helping you through the entire process, from beginning stages to your ideal solution.
+Making a move to a retirement community can be difficult and time consuming, but it's also very rewarding.
+It's important to find a retirement community that is committed to helping you through the entire process, from the beginning stages to your ideal solution.

 How to Choose a Community That is a Good Fit for You:

 3. Narrow Down.
-Plan to visit 2 or 3 communities.
+Plan to visit two or three communities.
 If you tour too many, it becomes very overwhelming.
 Should these not appeal to you after touring then debrief and reassess your priorities.
 Try again.

 4. Call and Book a Tour.
 It is commonly thought that you should “drop in” for a tour to see the true colours of a home; this might not be the best approach for your first visit.
 Your assessment of a home is best conducted by spending time with the sales manager.
 Booking a tour will ensure that you will get the time and attention you need during your visit.